Adrenal Fatigue…a nutritionist’s perspective…

 Are you stressed?
 Take note my ‘Type A’ and/or perfectionist friends…

-- lack of sleep, poor food choices, depriving yourself, driving yourself, loss of a loved one, major life changes, dental work, infections, major surgury, changes in financial status, chemical exposure, having a baby, job changes, any loss, and more.
+Lack of sleep, poor food choices, depriving yourself, driving yourself, loss of a loved one, major life changes, underlying infections, major surgury, changes in financial status, chemical exposure, having a baby, job changes, any loss, even having a root canal or dental work!

 Here are some general ideas to get you started.